-We acknowledge that we are gathered today on the traditional lands of the Anishinaabek (Uh-nish-in-ah-bek), Haudenosaunee (Ho-den-no-show-nee), Lūnaapéewak (Len-ah-pay-wuk) and Attawandaron (Add-a-won-da-run).
+We acknowledge that we are gathered today on the traditional lands of the Anishinaabek, Haudenosaunee, Lūnaapéewak and Attawandaron .

 We acknowledge all the treaties that are specific to this area: the Two Row Wampum Belt Treaty of the Haudenosaunee Confederacy/Silver Covenant Chain; the Beaver Hunting Grounds of the Haudenosaunee NANFAN Treaty of 1701; the McKee Treaty of 1790, the London Township Treaty of 1796, the Huron Tract Treaty of 1827, with the Anishinaabeg, and the Dish with One Spoon Covenant Wampum of the Anishnaabek and Haudenosaunee.

 This Land Acknowledgement is a first step towards reconciliation.
-It is the work of all citizens to step towards decolonizing practices and bringing our awareness into action.
+Awareness means nothing without action.
+It is important that everyone takes the necessary steps towards decolonizing practices.
 We encourage everyone to be informed about the traditional lands, Treaties, history, and cultures of the Indigenous people local to their region.